Can iPhone Decibel Readings Help Noise Complaints?

 If you need exports

-For complaint-ready PDF output and unlimited recordings, review:
+For clear PDF exports and unlimited export access, review:

 Informational content only.
 Not legal advice.